Floyds Alpine Odyssey

 • Remember that the atmospheric model now includes thermal radiation.
 Its not strong but you may want to use it to gain altitude if you do find it.
 Remember to switch on the thermal view (which will sit above the moving map).
 Zoom out far enough to capture the a good view of the whole area.

 • If you prefer to use the built in propeller, but the tow plane appears because you forgot to change your sim settings, you can dismiss it by pulling the yellow cable-release handle.
 The tow plane will turn around and leave.
 You won’t get a collision detection if it passes through you.
+Pull the cable-release a second time to get the cable re-attached.

 • Only some of the airports will offer you a tow plane, so you will have to learn how to use the propeller at some point.
 Remember to fold it away when you reach altitude or it will cause drag.